EXPLORE OUR ECO-FRIENDLY PRODUCT SOLUTIONS NOW

 Materials that fail most of these questions are prime candidates for replacement.

-Step 4: Identify Waste Hotspots
+Step 4: How Can You Identify Packaging Waste Hotspots?

 Now connect the dots.
 Are you over-packaging certain items?
 Do fragile goods require excessive filler?
 Are returns causing waste?
 Look for packaging patterns that generate unnecessary volume or complexity.

-✅ Pro Tip: Ask warehouse staff or customer service for input — they often spot packaging problems firsthand.
+Pro Tip: Ask warehouse staff or customer service for input, they often spot packaging problems firsthand.

 Once you’ve identified the issues, develop a roadmap.
-Start with the low-hanging fruit — like replacing plastic tape with paper alternatives — and build toward bigger goals like redesigning product packaging or sourcing from new suppliers.
+Start with the low-hanging fruit, like replacing plastic tape with paper alternatives and build toward bigger goals like redesigning product packaging or sourcing from new suppliers.

 Prioritize your changes by: